 “If you pay attention to these laws and are careful to follow them, then the Lord your God will keep his covenant of love with you, as he swore to your ancestors.
 He will love you and bless you and increase your numbers…”Deuteronomy 7:12-13

 Same way, as a business leader beside paying salaries you can give special rewards to those who are faithful.
 This reward doesn’t have to dig deep into the business pocket.
-However, a little thoughtful treat will be appreciated by the employee.
+Nevertheless, employees will most often appreciate a little thoughtful treat once in awhile.

 Also, you can give shares to your first employees after they have proven their faithfulness to the business.
 This will make them truly become part of the business not just as employees but owners.

-Giving shares is often overlooked by many business owners which make them difficult to keep the good early employees they can’t afford to pay their full worth.
+Most times, business owners overlook giving shares as a means to keep good early employees they can’t afford to pay their full worth.

 God gives us shares to His kingdom by making us His children through His son Jesus Christ.